 - Florida Public Assets for Liquid Management (FLPALM) has daily liquidity with unlimited investments and redemptions.
 The fund has investments in Negotiable Certificates of Deposit, Commercial Paper, Repurchase Agreements, Bank Deposits, Bank Notes, Corporate Notes, Money Market Funds, Federal Agency Bonds/Notes, and US Treasury Notes.
 The investment advisor, on behalf of the fund, determines the net asset value of the shares at the close of each business day and monitors the difference between the amortized cost and fair market value.
 The Trustees of the fund can suspend the right of withdrawal or postpone the date of payment if the Trustees determine that there is an emergency that makes the sale of a Portfolio's securities or determination of its net asset value not reasonably practical.
-The District's investment in FLPALM meets the requirement of GASB No. 79 and is valued at amortized cost. - Florida Public Assets for Liquid Management Term Portfolio (FLPALM Term) is a fixed-term investment option, holding maturities of 60 days to a year.
-The Portfolio invests in high quality money market investments that seeks to maintain principal at maturity while earning the highest return.
-The District's investment in FLPALM Term does not meet the requirements of GASB Statement No. 79 and is valued at variable Net Asset Value (NAV), which approximates fair value. - The Florida Local Government Investment Trust (the Trust) is administered by a Board of Trustees appointed by the Florida Association of Court Clerks and County Comptroller, and the Florida Association of Counties, Inc. The Trust was created to provide a means for public entities to pool surplus funds to maximize net earnings certificates of deposit.
+The District's investment in FLPALM meets the requirement of GASB No. 79 and is valued at amortized cost. - The Florida Local Government Investment Trust (the Trust) is administered by a Board of Trustees appointed by the Florida Association of Court Clerks and County Comptroller, and the Florida Association of Counties, Inc. The Trust was created to provide a means for public entities to pool surplus funds to maximize net earnings certificates of deposit.
 The District's investment in the Trust Short-Term Bond Fund does not meet the requirements of GASB Statement No. 79 and is valued at variable Net Asset Value (NAV), which approximates fair value. - The Florida Cooperative Liquid Assets Securities System (FLCLASS) is an independent local government investment pool designed to provide a safe and competitive investment alternative for Florida governmental entities.
 FLCLASS does not meet the requirements of GASB Statement No. 79 and is measured at variable NAV, which approximates fair value. - Florida Fixed Income Trust Enhanced Cash Pool is a Series Trust designed to provide liquid solutions to local governments of Florida.
 The funds objective is to provide liquidity and preservation of capital while providing current income consistent with low volatility of net asset value.
 The fund does not meet the requirements of GASB Statement No. 79 and is measured at variable NAV, which approximates fair value.